Quick Start#

 ('continuous_var_imputer', AddMissingIndicator(variables=['LotFrontage'])),

-# replace NA by the median in the 2 variables below, they are numerical
+# Replace NA with the median in 2 variables

 ('continuous_var_median_imputer', MeanMedianImputer(